Grimes Arcade Building

-With these credentials Ellen was able to organise through the Grime company many concerts with professional musicians and vocalist.
+With these credentials, Ellen was able to organise through the Grime company many concerts with professional musicians and vocalists.

 As an example, In 1878 Ellen organised a pianoforte and violin concert performed by Charles Halle and Wilma Norman-Neruda at the Public Hall, King Street.
 Charles Halle founded the world-famous Halle orchestra based in Manchester and would marry Wilma, eleven years later.

 All of Ellen’s sons became proficient pianists and James would develop into an opera singer, studying in London and Milan.
 James who performed under the name of Somers Grime would eventually become the lead baritone for the Carl Rosa opera company.